• HOME

 There is no nutrition facts table provided.
 As a result, the exact sugar and salt levels are unknown.

 As for preservatives, we are hit with both sodium erythorbate, and sodium nitrite.
 The controversial flavor enhancer monosodium glutamate (MSG) is used.
 Worse though, the flavor enhancer hydrolyzed vegetable protein is also used.
-Hydrolyzed vegetable protein is highly processed, and is a type of unhealthy trans fat.
+Highly processed Hydrolyzed vegetable protein is used.

 Fair (4/10) – Ingredient Rating